 If you’re arriving from outside the Schengen area (including the U.S., Canada, and the U.K.), you’ll pass passport control.

-Schiphol has more than one passport control area and they are relatively small.
+Schiphol has more than one passport control area and they are all relatively small.
 This often surprises people.

 • I look at the queue, but never panic